Inorganic chemicals · 2025

 +Is there Chloride in Lakewood, NJ tap water?

-Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Chloride at 119 mg/L. Lakewood, NJ's 2025 Chloride measurement is below the federal limit of 250 mg/L (MCL).
+Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Chloride at 119 mg/L. Lakewood, NJ's 2025 report shows Chloride detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Chloride in drinking water?